peterajones/pagination/README.md

 ## An exercise in pagination with REST API, Google Maps and vanilla JavaScript

-I wanted to re-vist pagination
+I wanted to re-vist pagination.

 Using the Fetch API, I bring in some sample data from [https://jsonplaceholder.typicode.com/users](https://jsonplaceholder.typicode.com/users)